jcarley/activecommand/README.md

 ```

 Add the desired implementation to the execute method.
 In this case, what ever is needed to submit an order.
 To
-execute the command instantiate it and execute it using the CommandBus.
+execute the command, instantiate it and execute it using the CommandBus.
 The returned value from executing the command
 is a CommandResult object.
-The Command result will tell you if the command was successful or not.
+The CommandResult will tell you if the command was successful or not.

 ```ruby
 submit_order_command = SubmitOrderCommand.new